This specification describes Shapes Constraint Language (SHACL) User Interfaces.

 Rendering:

-This may be an auto-complete widget to select a class or a class hierarchy widget, or a combination thereof.
+This can be an auto-complete widget to select a class, a class hierarchy widget, or a combination thereof.

 The permissible values are a given class or its subclasses, defaulting to rdfs:Resource